uc-rreis/UsercentricsAssistantExtension/README.md

 - Include a link to the Settings JSON

 - Show the CMP for different countries

-- New functionality of injecting Web CMP onto any page (can be used for visual demoing purposes)

 - Inject SDP script onto any page (variable settingsId)